2014 Company Profiles

 Jeremy Kingston, THE TIMES

-Shakespeare at the Tobacco Factory (SATTF) celebrates its 15th anniversary next year.
+Shakespeare at the Tobacco Factory (SATTF) celebrates its 15th anniversary in 2014.
 We are an unsubsidised theatre company producing large-cast professional Shakespeare in the intimate in-the-round space of Bristol’s most exciting studio theatre.
 Our national reputation was established by our very first season of King Lear and A Midsummer Night’s Dream in 2000, and our productions now attract audiences from throughout the U.K. and beyond.

 Each spring, from early February to the end of April, we offer a Shakespeare double bill, occasionally mixing in works by other authors – in 2004 we produced Middleton & Rowley’s The Changeling, in 2005 Chekhov’s Three Sisters, and in 2012 Chekhov's The Cherry Orchard.
 We have also appeared elsewhere - in 2004 at the Barbican Pit Theatre in London and in 2009/2010 on the main stage of the Bristol Old Vic (BOV) with Chekhov's Uncle Vanya and Moliere's The Misanthrope respectively (both co-productions with BOV).
 In 2010 we were invited as one of the centrepieces of The Galway Arts Festival with Uncle Vanya; 2011 saw the company take The Comedy of Errors to the Exeter Northcott; in 2012 The Cherry Orchard transferred to the Kingston Rose; and in 2013 we enjoyed our first U.K tour, taking Two Gentlemen of Verona to Lancaster, Scarborough, Cheltenham, Exeter and Winchester.
 A further tour is scheduled for As You Like It in 2014.